Setup-Tooling/Setup-Tool-for-Fedora/README.md

 # rpm-fusion-setup (Fedora 38 compatible)

-This project helps you installing RPM-Fusion and Flathub quickly on Fedora.
+This project helps you installing RPM-Fusion and making dnf.conf changes quickly on Fedora.

 _____________________________________________________

-I suggest modifying the dnf.conf file before to make this process faster:

-sudo nano /etc/dnf/dnf.conf

-add these lines below "skip_if_unavailable=True":

-#enables dnf to search for the fastest mirrior available

-fastestmirror=True

-#you can change this according to your internet speed, go below 10 if you have slow internet and over 10 if you have above gigabit

-max_parallel_downloads=10

-#makes the default answer for package installation yes instead of no

-defaultyes=True
+pls read the README.md on older versions, if you use those, due to differences in the process
 ______________________________________________________

 Script installs: